yiisoft/yii2/docs/guide/template.md

 Using template engines
 ======================

-By default Yii uses PHP as template language, but you can configure it to support other rendering engines, such as [Twig](http://twig.sensiolabs.org/) or [Smarty](http://www.smarty.net/).
+By default, Yii uses PHP as its template language, but you can configure Yii to support other rendering engines, such as [Twig](http://twig.sensiolabs.org/) or [Smarty](http://www.smarty.net/).

 The `view` component is responsible for rendering views.
-You can add a custom template engines by reconfiguring this component's behavior:
+You can add a custom template engine by reconfiguring this component's behavior:

 ```php